jgerschler/Didactic-Helpers/README.md

 1. Countdown Clock: Large-format countdown clock.
 2. Random Number Generator: Large-format random number generator.
 3. Team Buzz In: Large-format program reporting buzz-ins from team buttons.
 Requires additional hardware (see photo in subdirectory).
+4. A random points generator that can be used for a variety of games.
+Example provided in subdirectory readme.